peterhinch/micropython-nano-gui/README.md

 Pyboard is moved.

-There is an optional [graph plotting module](./FPLOT.md) for basic Cartesian and polar plots, also realtime plotting including time series.
+There is an optional [graph plotting module](./FPLOT.md) for basic Cartesian and polar plots, also real time plotting including time series.

 ![Image](images/sine.png) A sample image from the plot module.